cr0hn/ja-shortener/README.md

    - Visit trends over time
    - Geographic distribution of visitors

+- Download QR codes for easy sharing (if QR codes are enabled)

 **No technical knowledge is required** - it's designed to be user-friendly while providing powerful features under the hood.

+## ⚠️ Important QR Code Limitations

+**When using QR codes in Kubernetes/Helm deployments:**

+- QR code generation requires persistent storage (PVC)
+- **You CANNOT scale beyond 1 replica** when QR codes are enabled
+- **You CANNOT use Horizontal Pod Autoscaling** when QR codes are enabled
+- This is because PVCs with `ReadWriteOnce` access mode cannot be shared between multiple pods

+If you need to scale your deployment, disable QR codes by setting `QR_CODES_ENABLE=False` in your environment variables or `django.qrCodesEnabled: false` in your Helm values.

 ## Screenshots